Hair tips during pregnancy and breastfeeding

 - Detangling your hair with a wide-toothed comb and staying away from tight hairstyles such as ponytails, braids, etc.

 - Refraining from using hairdryers, hair irons, and hot rolls that may damage the hair.
-Also refrain from using chemical hair treatments, such as perms, colouring, and toning.
+Also refrain from using chemical hair treatments, such as perms, coloring, and toning.

 - Eating healthy and nutritious food, and exercising to get the blood circulation going.